Updated: Jun 22

 About Major Labl

-Major Labl helps transform unsigned artists into independent artists by providing management consultancy and creative services.
+Major Labl helps transform unsigned artists into indie artists by providing management consultancy and creative services.
 Join for free to get a free music marketing guide and access a range of discounts and benefits.